IsabellaS2/inventory-frontend/README.md

 | Get All Users (Admin) | GET | `/users` | Returns a list of all users.
 Accessible only by admins. |
 | Update User Role (Admin) | PUT | `/users/:id/role` | Allows admins to update a user's role (e.g., user, manager, admin).
 Requires admin authentication. |

-#### 4. Sorting and Filtering
+#### 4. Sorting

-**Purpose**: This feature enables users to sort products by quantity (lowest to highest, highest to lowest) and price (lowest to highest, highest to lowest).
+This feature enables users to sort products by quantity (lowest to highest, highest to lowest) and price (lowest to highest, highest to lowest).
 It helps in inventory management by allowing quick identification of products with low stock or varying prices.
 **Location in the Repository**: Inside the `ProductsPage` component in the frontend.

 **Relevant Features**: